datafeedr/media-library-filter/readme.txt

 === Media Library Filter ===
 Contributors: datafeedr.com
 Donate link: http://www.datafeedr.com
-Tags: media, library, filter, terms, taxonomy, menu, category, categories
+Tags: media library, filter, terms, category, categories
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 4.4
-Tested up to: 6.4.2-alpha
+Tested up to: 6.6-RC2
-Stable tag: 1.0.11
+Stable tag: 1.0.12

 Filter the media in your library by the taxonomies and terms with which they are associated.